florae123/taxi-simulator-lab/README.md

     ![new project in DSX](images/dsx-create-project.png)

-6. Give your new project a name, for example **"Taxi"**.
+6. Give your new project a name, for example **"taxi-lab"**.
 Leave the defaults for the other configurations.

     The chosen Spark Service is the default Spark service that was configured when you set up your DSX account.